-Offers meals for both dogs and cats
+Offers meals for dogs

 Employs two board-certified veterinary nutritionists on staff

-Has supplements to support pet health
+Has probiotic supplements to support pet health

 Special discount: Get 50% Off Your First Order

-Owners of both dogs and cats
+Owners of dogs

-Pets who want frozen, fresh food
+Dogs who want fresh food

-Pets who want whole ingredients
+Dogs who want whole ingredients

 People who rely on FAQ/help sections (they’re a little confusing)

-Animals that don’t like previously frozen food
+Dogs that don’t like previously frozen food

 The brains behind the recipes are the two Board Certified Veterinary Nutritionists Dr. Justin Shmalberg and Dr. Caitlyn Getty as well as seven other scientists.
 Dr. Shmalberg helps guide recipe formulation.
 He also advises on pet nutrition.
 Dr. Getty focuses on pet illness and nutrition optimization.